MCG is a charitable club focused on improving MTB and other cycling opportunities, with a Trail Park development at Rangituhi/Colonial Knob

 So far MCG has planted over 1000 tree poles to stabilise the front face slope, planted native plants in winter, installed pest traps and maintain the line.
 We have removed tons of pest plants and weeds.
 We have previously run free Bike-Fix-It days providing free labour to fix over 50 bikes annually (this has now been taken over by Greenbike Trust .
 We have built 2km of quality singletrack by hand with volunteer labour and carefully planned 4km of trails which was digger built mid 2015.

-At the Mana Cycle Group we are here to improve Porirua's quality of life and increase visitors to the region.
+MCG are here to improve Porirua's quality of life and increase visitors to the region.
+Trails and cycle connections in the Mana and Tawa area

 Firstly, a huge thanks to those that have already supported our fundraising campaign and the awesome comments and encouragement attached to those are extremely rewarding.